 - Needle and thread

 - Masking tape

-The easy to follow tutorial and pattern is available in my ETSY shop.
+The easy-to-follow tutorial and pattern are available in my store or in my ETSY shop.
 Only basic sewing skills and sewing supplies are needed.

 You may also be interested in this essential oil clutch pattern.

 So if you’re an essential oil lover, you’re going to love this little travel case!